 Scientists believe Gray whales don’t actually stop to sleep.
 Rather, they may be “half asleep” as they continue swimming on “autopilot.”
 They experience unihemispheric slow-wave sleep (USWS).
 That is, they sleep with one half of their brain while the other half is awake, including an open eye.
 This trait most likely developed as a protective mechanism.
 Being half asleep, literally, enables the animal to swim and monitor its environment for threats with the awake hemisphere while the other gets some rest.

 Once they arrive to their lagoons they catch up on sleep.
 Here they have even been observed snoring!
 Others say the whales take short naps of 10-20 minutes.

 Where to View the Migration at Sea Ranch

 Thanks to the Gray’s nearshore migration route, you can easily observe the gray whale southbound migration from The Sea Ranch ocean bluff trail.
 You can even see their spouts from the oceanfront windows of Abalone Bay’s living room.

-The real challenge, however, is to have your camera or smartphone at the ready to capture the photo or video as they breach or spout.
+The real challenge, however, is to have your camera or smartphone at the ready to capture the photo or video as they breach and spout.